cedricwalter/cedricwalter.github.io/_posts/_disabled/2005-03-08-anonimity-localizing-device-on-internet-behind-firewall.md

 - Electronics
 ---

-Another scary news …**even If you are behind a firewall**, it is possible to fingerprint (identifying) Your computer…yes we may be not alone 🙂
+Another scary news …even If you are behind a firewall, it is possible to fingerprint (identifying) Your computer…yes we may be not alone 🙂

 *The technique works by "exploiting small, microscopic deviations in device hardware: clock skews."
 In practice, Kohno’s